YuriyIvon/DatabaseBenchmark/README.md

 * `WarmupQueryCount` - number of warm-up query executions on each thread.
 * `ReportFormatterType` - benchmark result report output format, currently can be either `Text` or `Csv`.
 * `ReportFilePath` - path to the result report output file.
 If not specified, the report is written to the console.
-* `TraceResults` - a Boolean parameter specifying if query results should be printed to the console.
+* `TraceResults` - Boolean parameter specifying if query results should be printed to the console.

 **Please note that the tool, in general, is not responsible for index creation and other database configuration tweaks.
 Any settings that can be modified after the table has been created must be controlled by the person responsible for the benchmark.
 Thus, ensure that all indexes and other required settings are in place before running a real benchmark.**